The History of the United Arab Emirates

 Overview

-This volume explores the political, cultural, and economic history of the United Arab Emirates, from early antiquity to the present.
+This volume explores the political, cultural, and economic history of the United Arab Emirates, from early antiquity through the 2010s.

 The United Arab Emirates is a relatively young country in the Middle East, made up of seven emirates: Abu Dhabi, Ajman, Dubai, Fujairah, Ras Al Khaimah, Sharjah, and Umm Al Quwain.
 How did these seven separate emirates come together to form the United Arab Emirates?

-Readers will learn how today, most of the UAE's citizens are foreigners from other countries, as well as how much of the country's economy and livelihood depend on oil.
+Readers will learn how today, most of the UAE's citizens are foreigners from other countries, as well as how much of the country's economy and livelihood depends on oil.
 An appendix of Notable People in the History of the United Arab Emirates serves to identify key players in the region's history, and an annotated bibliographic essay provides readers with sources for further research.
-Ideal for students, this volume is an important addition to the Greenwood Histories of the Modern Nations series.

 Product Details